Home

 30

-Dipterostemon capitatus, called Blue Dicks, Wild Hyacinth, Purplehead and Brodiaea (alternate spellings, Brodiea, Brodeia ) occur in Arizona, California, Oregon, Utah, New Mexico, and northern Mexico.
-There are three recognized subspecies: D. capitatus subsp. lacuna-vernalis, Dipterostemon capitatus subsp. capitatus and Dipterostemon capitatum subsp. pauciflorus.
-Dipterostemon capitatus is an herbaceous perennial growing from an underground corm to a height of as much as 60 centimeter.
-It has 2-...
+Blue Dicks (Dipterostemon capitatus), also called Wild Hyacinth, Purplehead and Brodiaea (alternate spellings, Brodiea, Brodeia) occur in Arizona, California, Oregon, Utah, New Mexico, and northern Mexico.
+This species has three recognized subspecies: D. capitatus subsp. lacuna-vernalis, Dipterostemon capitatus subsp. capitatus, and Dipterostemon capitatum subsp. pauciflorus.
+Dipterostemon capitatus is an herbaceous perennial, growing from an underground corm.
+It has 2 or 3 leaves, which are 4...

 >>